STAT545-UBC-hw-2018-19/hw01-aleurcelay/README.md

 ## About myself :raising_hand:
 I am an international graduate student at the [Institute for Resources, Environment & Sustainability](http://ires.ubc.ca) at UBC.
 I am originally from Mexico City, where I completed a BS in Environmental Engineering.

-Some or my hobbies are:
+Some of my hobbies are:
 * traveling
 * sports
   + hiking